Trust-KP/Trust/README.md

 # The Trust Framework

+This repository establishes the original conceptual formulation of the Trust Framework.

 Author: Kok Pian Gew
-Year: 2026
-Status: Public Reference Document
+Status: Public record
+Date: 2026
 ---

 ## Overview